 Applicants must meet the Admission Requirements of the Graduate College and the department offering the degree program (review the department's web site or the General Catalog for departmental requirements).

 Tuition and fees vary by degree program and the type of student you are.

 Applying for Fall Semester is strongly recommended.

-- Fall Semester—July 15 ( April 15 for international students); apply by January 15 for priority consideration for financial aid
+- Fall semester—July 15 ( April 15 for international students); apply by Jan.
+15 for priority consideration for financial aid

-- Spring Semester—December 1 (October 1 for international students); apply by October 1 for priority consideration for financial aid
+- Spring semester—Dec.
+1 (Oct.
+1 for international students); apply by Oct.1 for priority consideration for financial aid

 The graduate application process has two steps

 - You must first submit the online application to the Graduate College and pay the $60 application fee by credit card ($100 for international applicants).